deewhyweb/ansible-middleware-eap-demo/README.md

-# Wildfly with mysql drivers
+# JBoss EAP with mysql drivers

-This repository contains a set of Ansible based roles and playbooks to demonstrate the deployment of a [Wildfly](https://wildfly.org/) cluster, mysql database, mysql drivers, and kitchensink application configured to connect to mysql.
+This repository contains a set of Ansible based roles and playbooks to demonstrate the deployment of a [JBoss EAP](https://wildfly.org/) cluster, mysql database, mysql drivers, and kitchensink application configured to connect to mysql.

 These playbooks will install a single mysql instance on a dedicated server, and will deploy multiple Wildfly instances on individual servers.
 These wildfly instances will be configured to connect to the mysql instance.
 ## Prerequisites